Unexpected Vim behavior when repeating indent

 Similarities to y and closing

-yanks [count] lines.
-In visual mode, [count]yy
+mode [count]yy yanks [count] lines.
+In visual mode, [count]yy yanks the

 selected text (we can think of this as happening [count] times for convenience.)

-command, repeating an action on the same line doesn’t do
+However for the y command, repeating an action on the same line doesn’t do

 anything.
 With the indent action, repeating several time on the same line makes

 sense and is sometimes desirable.
-The interaction of [count] and >
+The interaction of [count] and > in normal

 mode is well documented and consistent.
 I feel that a doccumented design mistake